BEFORE YOU APPLY

 Q. How do I submit a letter of reference?

 A. You won’t submit a letter of reference; instead, the reference provider will submit their letter directly to your application.
 When prompted, enter the email address of the person who has agreed to submit a letter of reference.
 Upon doing so, an automatic email will be sent to the reference provider with instructions and a link to submit the letter.
+Applications require a recommendation letter and you are strongly encouraged to contact your reference person early to provide adequate time for them to write and submit this letter by the deadline or (by March 10, 2021).
+Your application must still be submitted by this deadline, even without an attached recommendation letter.

 Q. Who can submit a letter of reference?